Michael Benson

 David E. Hunt, Jr., professor emeritus

 David E. Hunt, Jr. earned an MFA in Scene Design from UCLA.
 He has designed scenery and/or lighting for over 150 theatre and dance productions.
 Among his favorite designs are Quilters, Into the Woods, The Taming of the Shrew and The Trojan Women.
 David received an AMOCO Excellence in Scene Design Award for his production of Much Ado About Nothing.
-David is an accomplished artist whose work hangs in local galleries and is widely commissioned by private collectors.
+He is an accomplished artist whose work hangs in local galleries and is widely commissioned by private collectors.

 Email: dhunt@umw.edu